 It is the holiday season, and everybody is rushed for time.
 But nothing will tell your friends and family you care more than homemade candy.
 But don't let them know how easy (and cheap) they are to make.

-I used the Food.com version as my stated inspiration recipe.
-This recipe is very forgiving—change the nuts to pecans, walnuts, or almonds, add some coconut, and switch out the almond bark for candy melts.
+This easy recipe is very forgivingโchange the nuts to pecans, walnuts, or almonds, add some coconut, and switch out the almond bark for candy melts.
 Vary the chocolate types or even the amount.
 It just always works.

-You can do this in a large, heavy pot on the stovetop over low heat.
+You can do this in a large pot on the stovetop over low heat.
 You will need to add everything but the nuts.
-Stand there and frequently stir until the chocolate and the melts come together completely.
+Stand there and frequently stir until the chocolate and the almond bark or melts combine entirely.
 This will take about 15 minutes to complete.
 Stir in the nuts at the end.
 You can also use a double boiler if you have one.

 The crock pot method is easier, but the stovetop is faster.

-The serving size is about one tablespoon, about one heaping kitchen teaspoon.
+My original recipe produced 98 candies and had no variability.
+My current recipe makes 48 pieces and is more flexible.
+The serving size is about one tablespoonโuse a heaping kitchen teaspoon.
 Make your candies a little small, says the guy who has eaten hundreds of these.

-As written, this fits in a crock pot of 3-quarts or bigger.
+This recipe needs a slow cooker of 3-quarts or larger.
 A double recipe will fit in a 6-quart cooker.
+A half recipe will work in a 2-quart mini-crock pot.

 If you use a large crock pot for the smaller recipe, it can heat faster, so in addition to my recommended check at 90 minutes into cooking, please also check at 60 minutes.
 But it will probably still take the whole 2 hours.